syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/template-editing.md

 ### Set focus to a particular column editor

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid enables control of focus behavior for input elements in edit forms.
+The Angular Data Grid enables control of focus behavior for input elements in edit forms.
 By default, the first input element in the dialog receives focus when the dialog is opened.
 However, when the first input element is disabled or hidden, a different valid input element can receive focus.
 This can be achieved using the [actionComplete](https://ej2.syncfusion.com/angular/documentation/api/grid#actioncomplete) event of the grid, where the `requestType` is set to `beginEdit`.

 In the following code example, the "Customer ID" column receives focus.